jlleongarcia/jlleongarcia/content/blog/tinkering_travel_setup.md

 ![4g router](/blog_img/hardware/portable-4g-router-usb.jpg)

 {{< callout type="warning" >}}
-Not all esim on your phone allow you to use them as Hotspot
+Not all esims on your phone allow you to use them as Hotspot
 {{< /callout >}}